Patron Bill Oddie shares a joke with BFA Founder Bo Beolens at the British Bird Fair 2014 ©Ashley Beolens

 R Crombet-Beolens – Founder

-Membership is free but please help us recruit more members and promote our message by making an online donation.
+Membership is free, but please help us recruit more members, and promote our message by making an online donation.
 (See the right hand column for the easy way to donate through PayPal).